 A year ago, I started covering the cushion on the bench at the foot of the bed with fabric remnants or throws.

-For my fresh blue and white spring master bedroom, I used a stripe throw that I bought at Joann.
+For my fresh blue and white spring master bedroom, I used a striped throw that I bought at Joann.
 It’s been in the living room draped on a chair for a few months.
-I thought the soft blue, grayish~green and white colors would be perfect with the other shades of blue and the patterns on the bed.
+I thought the soft blue, grayish-green and white colors would be perfect with the other shades of blue and the patterns on the bed and our chairs.

 I just wrapped the throw around the cushion and let the large tassels on the throw hang down.